 Though athletic shoe companies expend a lot of time and effort into product differentiation, even firms that produce very similar products might be monopolistically competitive with a small amount of differentiation if the market is small enough.
 In perfectly competitive markets the assumption is that firms are price takers because each individual firm is such a small part of the overall market.
 But if the market is so small that it only supports a few firms, each firm could have a downward sloping demand curve.
 For example, in a very small town with only two coffee shops, if the shops are able to attract a particular type of customer, they might be able to charge more because the customers prefer their shop to the rival shop.
-Perhaps one shop has a décor and music that appeals to older customers.
+Perhaps one shop has a décor and music that appeals to a younger customer while the other has décor and music that appeals to older customers.
 17.2 Equilibrium in Monopolistic Competition Learning Objective 17.2: Explain how equilibrium is achieved in monopolistically competitive markets.